 Q ripple trims the previous edit point to your playhead and W does the same but for your next edit point.

-This is super useful for cutting down tonnes of interview footage and the like.
+This is a super useful Premier Pro shortcut for cutting down tonnes of interview footage and the like.
 It effectively changes your in and out points to speedily remove directors’ questions and interviewee stumbles so you end up with just the content you want and need.